schwarzenbergf/irtrans/README.md

 **Listening to IR commands**

-The integration provides event support for IR commands which has been received by the IRTrans device.
+The integration provides event support for IR commands which has been received by the iRTans device.
-Only IR commands which are known (learned) by the IRTrans device will trigger an event.
+Only IR commands which are known (learned) by the iRTans device will trigger an event.
-Here is an example for an `Automation` trigger on an IRTrans event:
+Here is an example for an `Automation` trigger on an iRTans event:

 ```yaml
         description: "Trigger on button vol+ from Remote lgsmarttv"